nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu Nov 09 2023)
+### Joke of the day (Fri Nov 10 2023)
 <!-- joke -->
->Science Fact: Roundhouse kicks are comprised primarily of an element called Chucktanium.
+>On the set of Walker Texas Ranger Chuck Norris brought a dying lamb back to life by nuzzling it with his beard.
+As the onlookers gathered, the lamb sprang to life.
+Chuck Norris then roundhouse kicked it, killing it instantly.
+This was just to prove that the good Chuck givet
 <!-- /joke -->

-*Last update: Thu, 09 Nov 2023 00:37:17 GMT*
+*Last update: Fri, 10 Nov 2023 00:37:09 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)